Infineon/mtb-example-wifi-dual-core-virtual-mqtt-client/README.md

    ![](images/hardware_diagram.png)

 This example by default utilizes the USB-to-UART Bridge of onboard KitProg3 for the CM4 core and an external USB-to-UART Bridge for the CM0+ core to print log messages.
-See the Table below for UART connections for external USB-to-UART Bridge.
+See the following table for UART connections for the external USB-to-UART Bridge.
 See [Dual-core Logging](#dual-core-logging) section in the README.

  Kit | UART TX | UART RX
  ------- | ------------ | ---------
    CY8CPROTO-062-4343W | P12.1 | P12.0
+   CY8CPROTO-062S2-43439 | P12.1 | P12.0
    CY8CKIT-062S2-43012 | P10.1 | P10.0
    CY8CEVAL-062S2-LAI-4373M2 | P10.1 | P10.0
    CY8CEVAL-062S2-MUR-43439M2 | P10.1 | P10.0